araiak/wowPerfPlot/readme.md

 ## What am I looking at?

--The Y is DPS.
+*The Y is DPS.
--The X is WipeFest Scores.
+*The X is WipeFest Scores.
--Each pull is a dot.
+*Each pull is a dot.
--Each player gets a rectangle over 1 standard deviation from their mean for both DPS and WF.
+*Each player gets a rectangle over 1 standard deviation from their mean for both DPS and WF.
 This is roughly their expected performance.

 ## How can this help me improve?